 In 2013, the Government of Zimbabwe enacted law which stipulates that the government must consider youth quota on government programs.
 In 2018, the government further incorporated agriculture on the school curriculum.
-Bolstered by the existence of the aforementioned provisions coupled, 2018 saw the formation of 4-H Zimbabwe Foundation as a complimentary arm of the government programs.
+Bolstered by the existence of the aforementioned provisions coupled, 2018 saw the formation of 4-H Zimbabwe Foundation.

-At the time of its formation, the management was done on voluntarily basis by the Secretariat and Board members and funded by the Founder member as a visionary of the cause.
-It was only in 2019 that 4-H Zimbabwe became an independent non-profit making organisation registered as a Trust in September 2019 and registered under Zimbabwe Youth Council.
+In 2019 4-H Zimbabwe became an independent non-profit making organisation registered as a Trust in September 2019 and registered under Zimbabwe Youth Council.

 Since the establishment of a secretariat, 4-H Zimbabwe has been involved in a number of programmes related to youth development, nurturing of school children through establishing of agric-clubs, School girl-clubs at some local schools, schools public debates, networking and collaborations with relevant stakeholders.